 1969-1991: M69 "Modernized" uniforms and their final updates

 Probably the archetypical Soviet general's cap - the one most commonly seen in images taken of Soviet military parades, funerals and other ceremonies.
 In compliance with 1969 regulations, the top circumference was increased (final size varied depending on head size) and the height of the crown front was raised by .5 cm.
-Other than those changes - this 1970-dated cap largely mirrors its 1955-68 predecessor.
+Other than those changes - this 1970-dated cap mirrors its 1955-68 predecessors.
 Crown fabric is wave green in color, band and piping is red.
 The band, visor and leather strap are heavily embroidered in gilt wire.
 The cockade is the two-piece gilt aluminum general's model.
-The general's pattern buttons are now gilded plastic - which became standard on all caps during this period.
+The general's pattern buttons are probably a later addition, being made of gilded plastic; which replaced one-piece metal cast buttons during the latter part of this period.
 The patent leather visor is covered underneath with black wool and the interior is finished to general standards.

 The interiors of these gray caps are typically the same as that seen on wave-green parade and khaki service general caps.
 However, most M69 generals' caps were now marked with the year of manufacture (1970 again in this case) - unlike those made in the 1950's and early 1960's.
 Stamped year of manufacture continued to be standard on generals' caps until the late 1980's when they were once more usually omitted.

-The light gray parade-walking out cap was officially phased out in 1980 in favor of the wave-green cap.
+While the light gray parade-walking uniform remained in service out to 1991, its cap (shown here) was officially phased out in 1980 in favor of the wave-green cap.

-This cap is similar to the one above, with the obvious exception of raspberry (magenta) colored band and piping marking its association with the Special Troops or one of the medical or administrative services listed.
+This cap is similar to the one above, with the obvious exception of magenta (in Russian: raspberry) colored band and piping marking its association with the Special Troops, Medical, Veterinary, Justice or Intendance services.
 Band embroidery is somewhat tarnished gilt wire of the correct 14-leaves style.
 The aluminum cockade and plastic buttons mark this as a cap from the 70's or later - 1972 in this case.
-Gold cords and black fiberboard visor are also standard for this period for this type of cap.
+Gold cords and black fiberboard visor are standard for this period for this type of cap.
 As previously mentioned, wear of this style gray cap officially ended in 1980 when it was phased out of service - and when, incidentally, magenta was also dropped as a band color.
 Scarce

 This 1973-dated service cap is representative of one produced prior to 1980.
 While its raspberry band and piping colors are somewhat striking, the rest of the cap is remarkably bland for a general officer's, reflecting its everyday role.

 It is unadorned beyond a M55 gilt general's cockade and golden filigree cords.
-It remains very similar to its predecessors, differing only in the greater height and circumference of the crown on the model 1969.
+The visor is black fiberboard.
+This cap remains very similar to its predecessors, differing only in the greater height and circumference of the M69 crown.

-In 1980 the Soviet Army did away with the raspberry band and piping colors shown here, transitioning all officers and generals still using that color to red.
+In 1980 the Soviet Army did away with the magenta band and piping colors shown here, transitioning all officers and generals still using that color to red.

 While at first glance they may appear to be completely different, this and the previous cap serve the same role - "everyday" duty cap for Army generals.
 However, this 1981-dated service cap now proudly carries the unique band embroidery authorized on such caps as of 1980 - following the abolition of the gray walking out cap which had similar band embroidery.
 Nevertheless, the wire embroidery on the service cap differs in that the wreath surrounding the cockade only has 8 leaves - vice the 14 seen on the earlier gray cap.
 The rest of the cap is standard M69 - black velvet and red identifying the arm of the wearer, M55 all-gilt cockade, gilt plastic general-officer buttons, gold filigree cords and black fiberboard visor.
 Scarce

-With the changes announced in 1980, this color combination (red band and piping) became standard for all Army generals except Armour and Artillery.
-In the 1989 uniform regulations - this quest to simplify arm/service colors reached its zenith - when ALL generals (including Airborne but not Air Force) were assigned red as band and piping colors.
+With the changes announced in 1980, this color combination (red band and piping) became standard for all Army generals except Tank and Artillery.
+This quest to simplify arm/service colors reached its zenith in the 1989 uniform regulations; when ALL generals (including Airborne but not Air Force) were assigned red as band and piping colors.
 These final changes were not widely realized, however, before the USSR collapsed in 1991.

 As you can see, this cap has the embroidered wreath with 8 leaves authorized in 1980 - along with the other by now standard generals' cap accessories.
-However, this one differs from the previous M80 cap (even though they were both made in 1981) in that the visor is now patent leather with black wool underneath.
-This patent leather visor rapidly gained popularity and eventually superseded the older fiberboard visor on generals' caps.
-Based on my surveys, both fiber and patent leather visors were used from 1981-1983, with patent leather becoming most common in the latter half of the 1980s.
-Of note: following the collapse of the USSR, headgear manufacturers began using these visors on officer-grade and even enlisted caps for those personnel willing to spend a little extra to have the "sharpest" looking cap possible.
+However, this one differs from the previous general's cap (even though they were both made in 1981) in that this visor is patent leather with black wool underneath.
+Patent leather visors rapidly gained popularity and eventually superseded the older fiberboard visors on generals' caps.
+Based on my surveys, both fiber and patent leather visors were used from 1981-1983, with patent leather becoming most common by the latter half of the 1980s.
+Of note: following the collapse of the USSR, headgear manufacturers increasingly used these visors on officer-grade and even enlisted caps for those personnel willing to spend a little extra to have the "sharpest" looking cap possible.

-I've also shown the inside of this cap so that you can see the second major style of makers' labels used in general-officer caps - the one I've dubbed "horseshoe" - as opposed to the "teardrop" shaped labels I've shown earlier.
+I've also shown the inside of this cap so that you can see the second major style of maker label used in general-officer caps - the one I've dubbed "horseshoe" - as opposed to the "teardrop" shaped labels I've shown earlier.

-Use of black instead of green visors are commonly seen, even though regulations clearly prescribe khaki (green).
+Use of black instead of green visors was common in the early years, even though regulations clearly prescribe khaki (green).

 Both chinstraps are plastic - the older a dark green, the other a lighter shade.
 Buttons are also different, although both are marked with the generals' Great Seal of the USSR.
 The older cap has dyed plastic buttons while the newer one has green-painted steel ones.

-And finally, the cocades differ in that the older one is made of greenish aluminum while the newer one appears to be aluminum thickly painted green.
-The insides are similar - both use a khaki colored silk lining although the sweatband and ribbon colors vary.
+And finally, the cockades differ in that the older one is made of greenish anodized aluminum while the newer one appears to be aluminum thickly painted green.
+The insides are similar; both use a khaki colored silk lining, although the sweatband and ribbon colors vary.

 These caps were authorized for field wear until the 1989 regulations; thereafter generals were to wear the new "six-pocket" field uniform with its matching field cap.